Girgit

 Girgit is a 2019 Indian Tulu-language comedy drama film produced by Shoolin Films and Manjunath Attavar.
 The film was theatrically released in India on 23 August 2019.
 It stars Roopesh Shetty, Shilpa Shetty, Roshan Shetty, Naveen D Padil, Bhojaraj Vamanjoor, Aravind Bolar, Sandeep Shetty, Prasanna Shetty and Umesh Mijar.
 The story of the film was written by Roopesh Shetty, and jointly directed by Roopesh Shetty and Rakesh Kadri and became the highest grossing Tulu film of all time.

 Plot

 A young man falls in love with the girl of his dreams.
-Eventually, she also falls in love with him, but he has to face many weird, funny and tough situations in the process of marrying her, as she has other commitments to oblige.
-Will the young man be able to succeed in getting his girl or have to face other consequences from this entertaining story?
+Eventually, she also falls in love with him, however, as she has many other commitments, he has to face many weird, funny and tough situations in the process of trying to marry her.